juliebl/red_pepper_pizza/README.md

+# Red Pepper Pizza
-# Website for MA2 in HTML and CSS module at Noroff Front-end development
+Website for MA2 in HTML and CSS module at Noroff Front-end development